wjz2047/wjz2047.github.io/_posts/2023-09-02-How-to-add-a-Table-Of-Contents-to-your-Jekyll-blog.md

 author: Logan Wei
 ---

-The table-of-contents is the first functionality I want to add to my blog.<br>
+The Table-Of-Contents is the first functionality I want to add to my blog.<br>
 There're a lot of Jekyll plugins to support this.<br>
 The one I'm using is [jekyll-toc](https://github.com/toshimaru/jekyll-toc)